Rigo9119/fe-meli-rigo-rosero/README.md

 I dont really have enough experience with react router so im sure there are  some mistakes on the implementation.

+### Fixes

+April 10 - 2021: fix search results, improvements were made on the server side and the client so when reaching the api it will get search related items.

 ## Improvements

-Of course i would like to implement the breadcrumb component, i havent do it until now so it would be really nice to learn something new, I would like to suggest maybe a responsive design for it.
+Of course i would like to implement the breadcrumb component, i havent do it until now so it would be really nice to learn something new, I would like to suggest maybe a responsive design for it and typescript to prevent types issues.